 Japanese Curry in SLU Seattle

 About us!
-Japanese Curry and Modern Japanese Comfort Food in South Lake Union Seattle
+Authentic Japanese Curry and Modern Japanese Comfort Food in South Lake Union Seattle

 At Hurry Curry of Tokyo, we are pleased to bring you the flavors of Japan’s favorite comfort food – Japanese curry!